pytorch/pytorch/docs/source/jit.rst

   ``t[i:j, i]``

   .. note::
-    Torch Script currently does not support mutating tensors in place, so any tensor indexing can only appear on the right-hand size of an expression.
+    TorchScript currently does not support mutating tensors in place, so any tensor indexing can only appear on the right-hand size of an expression.

 Function calls